From my bookshelf- The Four by Scott Galloway

 search, I make Google smarter and myself exposed.
 Facebook has added more

-friends in my life than I could do in real life.
+friends to my life than I could do in real life.
 It also brought the brutal

 narcissism inherent in all and tapped it beautifully while securing its place